phylib/FortniteVideoAnalysis/README.md

 The repository is structured as follows:

-- Data: Contains trace files as well as survey data.
+- **Data**: Contains trace files as well as survey data.
-- Toolchain: Contains information and source code from the toolchain and information and how to use it.
+- **Toolchain**: Contains information and source code from the toolchain and information and how to use it.